agarwalsoham993/Code-Execution-engine/README.md

 ## Execution directions

-Download the repository and save it as code-engine

 ### Prerequisites Check
 Go: A working Go installation (version 1.21+).
 Docker: Docker Engine must be installed and running in the background.